Special Educational Needs and Disability (SEND)

 Further information regarding the process for SEN admissions can be found in the Local Authority’s Local Offer: www.supportincornwall.org.uk.

-We strongly believe that it is important for parents to understand what Cornwall and Nanpean School has to offer SEND children and with this in mind we have brought together some very important sources of information for you.
+We strongly believe that it is important for parents to understand what Cornwall and Nanpean School has to offer children with SEND and with this in mind we have brought together some very important sources of information for you.
 Please see the drop down menu for our school offer, Cornwall's local offer and some very informative websites.